ArduanovDanil/validator/docs/guide/en/built-in-rules-each.md

 use Yiisoft\Validator\Rule\Integer;

 $rules = [
-    // Applies to a whole set.
+    // Applies to a whole set change comment. new Count(3),
-    new Count(3),
     // Applies to individual set items.
     new Each(